 Even though CFDs and forex trading seem like the exactly the same thing, they are not.
 There are some differences that traders need to understand.

 The main thing they have in common is that they are accessible to everyone.
 You can speculate on the prices from your own home, and from any device that supports online browsers or mobile apps.
 Also, compared to binary options, forex and CFDs offer more efficient money and risk management, as there are no unpleasant surprises in the last second.
 Binary options are more dynamic, but also a lot riskier because of expiry times.
 In CFDs and forex trading, everyone can close the position when they think the time is right as there is no timer ticking.
 Traders can lock in profits when they make that decision based on the market movements.

-But not all brokers are made the same.
+But not all trading platforms are made the same.
 One of the main things to keep in mind is that it is the best solution to open an account with a regulated broker.
 Regulated forex and CFDs brokers have all necessary licenses for operating their business and offer a higher level of customer protection.
 Regulated forex brokers usually have clear terms and conditions and treat their customers better.
 Make sure to check out whether the broker is regulated or not before making a deposit.
 Sometimes brokers have more than one license for different markets, so don’t let that confuse you.

-In the text that follows you will find out more about different regulators
+In the text that follows you will find out more about different regulators.

 Forex trading in South Africa – FSB

 South African traders will be happy to know that their local regulator, the FSB is also providing the proper regulation.
 The FSB or the Financial Services Board of South Africa regulates several brokers, Markets.com and CM trading, among others.